open-telemetry/community/docs/initial-milestones.md

 # OpenTelemetry: A Roadmap to Convergence

-This document covers the intial milestones for each SIG developing an implementation of the OpenTelemetry Specification.
+This document covers the intial milestones for each  repository developing an implementation of the OpenTelemetry Specification for a specific language.
 For each new language, we want to quickly achieve parity with existing OpenTracing and OpenCensus implementations.

 [Merging OpenTracing and OpenCensus: A Roadmap to Convergence](https://medium.com/opentracing/a-roadmap-to-convergence-b074e5815289) defines the goals and timelines for OpenTelemetry.

-If you are interested in starting a new SIG, please do the following:
+If you are interested in starting a new OpenTelemetry implementation, please do the following:
-* [create an issue](github.com/open-telemetry/community/issues) proposing the new SIG.
+* [create an issue](github.com/open-telemetry/community/issues) proposing the new repository.
 * [Configure the new repository](docs/how-to-configure-new-repository.md).
 * Add the milestones listed below to the backlog.

 ## Initial Milestones
-For languages which have both an OpenTracing and OpenCensus implementation, we would like to achieve parity in OpenTelemetry by **September, 2019**, and sunset the existing OpenTracing and OpenCensus SIGs by **November, 2019**.
+For languages which have both an OpenTracing and OpenCensus implementation, we would like to achieve parity in OpenTelemetry by **September, 2019**, and sunset the existing OpenTracing and OpenCensus ptojects by **November, 2019**.

 Parity can be defined as the following milestones:
 * A set of interfaces which define the OpenTelemetry Specification in a given programming language.